ZhenkaiShou/project/paper reproduction/Large-Scale Study of Curiosity-Driven Learning/README.md

 ## Basics
 This repository implements the [Large-Scale Study of Curiosity-Driven Learning](https://pathak22.github.io/large-scale-curiosity/resources/largeScaleCuriosity2018.pdf) in the Atari environment.

-An example of an agent playing Breakout with pure curiosity (the reward is only used for measuring the performance, **not for training**):
+An example of an agent playing Breakout with pure curiosity:
 <p align="center">
   <img src="/paper%20reproduction/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/Figures/gameplay.gif" />
 </p>